← Back to 史記

 使 使

 King Ping of Chu had a crown prince named Jian.
-He made Wu She grand tutor and Fei Wuji junior tutor.
-Wuji was not loyal to Crown Prince Jian.
+He made Wu She Grand Tutor and Fei Wuji Junior Tutor.
+Fei Wuji proved disloyal to Crown Prince Jian.
 King Ping sent Wuji to take a wife for the crown prince from Qin.
 The Qin woman was beautiful, so Wuji galloped back to report to King Ping, saying: 'The Qin woman is exceptionally beautiful.
 The king can take her himself and get another wife for the crown prince.'
 King Ping then took the Qin woman himself and doted on her exclusively.
 She gave birth to a son named Zhen.
 He got another wife for the crown prince.

 3